SeanHorner/tech_stack_notes/MongoDB.md

 // The limit() method returns only as many documents as specified db.collection.find().limit( 5 )

-// The skip() method skips the first n documents, as specified by the skip method db.collection.find().skip( 5 )
+// The skip() method skips the first n documents, as specified in the method call db.collection.find().skip( 5 )

 // These methods can be chained to get all effects consolidated into one
-// The below returns 10 documents, skipping the first 5, sorting by the specified field db.collection.find().sort({field: 1}).limit(10).skip(5)
+// The below returns 10 documents, skipping the first 3, sorting by the specified field db.collection.find().sort( { field: 1 } ).limit( 10 ).skip( 3 )
 ~~~

 ## What are JSON?